-2. At its 288th meeting, on 29 July 2022, during the second part of its twentyseventh session, the Council took note of the above-mentioned report, discussed the legal and policy basis for the Economic Planning Commission and put forward suggestions regarding its composition and immediate focus, which would be to review the trends of and factors affecting the supply, demand and prices of metals that will be processed from minerals that may be derived from the Area, bearing in mind the interests of both importing and exporting countries, and in particular of the developing States among them.
+2. At its 288th meeting, on 29 July 2022, during the second part of its twenty-seventh session, the Council took note of the 2022 report and discussed the legal and policy basis for the Economic Planning Commission, suggested composition and immediate focus which would be to review the trends of and factors affecting the supply, demand and prices of metals that will be processed from minerals that may be derived from the Area, bearing in mind the interests of both importing and exporting countries, and in particular of the developing States among them.
 Most delegations in the Council agreed with the need to ensure the operationalization of the Commission before the approval of the first plan of work for exploitation.
-At the same time, some delegations shared the view that further consideration would be required owing to the financial implications of its operationalization on the budget of the International Seabed Authority.
-The Council agreed to keep the matter on its agenda.
+At the same time, some delegations shared the view that further consideration would be required owing to the financial implications of its operationalization on the budget of the Authority.
+The Council agreed to continue to keep this matter on its agenda.

-3. At its 312th meeting, on 8 November 2023, during the third part of its twentyeighth session, the Council discussed the report again and emphasized the need to prioritize the operationalization of the Commission, given the advanced stage of negotiations on the regulations on exploitation.
-Delegates highlighted the Commission's important role in supporting developing countries that may experience serious adverse economic impacts from the activities in the Area and underlined the importance of establishing the economic assistance fund in line with the United Nations Convention on the Law of the Sea and the Agreement relating to the Implementation of Part XI of the Convention (1994 Agreement).
-Some delegates called for equitable geographical representation and gender balance in the composition of the Commission.
+3. At its 312th meeting, on 8 November 2023, during the third part of its twenty-eighth session in 2023, the Council discussed again the Secretary-General's report on the operationalization of the Economic Planning Commission and emphasized the need to prioritize the Commission's operationalization, given the advanced stage of negotiations on the exploitation regulations.
+The delegates highlighted the Commission's important role in supporting developing countries that may experience serious adverse economic impacts from the activities in the Area and underlined the importance of establishing the economic assistance fund in line with the Convention and the 1994 Agreement.
+Some delegates also called for equitable geographical representation and gender balance in the composition of the Commission.